python/devguide/documenting.rst

 How a coordinator is elected?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is no election, each country have to sort this out.
+There is no election, each translation have to sort this out.
 Here are some suggestions.

 -  Coordinator requests are to be public on doc-sig mailing list.
 -  If the given language have a native core dev, the core dev have its